rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :partly_sunny:OPERATING ENVIRONMENT

-·  Your printer should be placed on a level surface, away from direct sunlight, and somewhat dust-free.

-·  An ambient room temperature of at least 21'C / 70'F is recommended - 25'C / 77'F being ideal.
+·  Your printer should be placed in a well-ventilated room, on a level surface, that is away from direct sunlight with an ambient room temperature of at least 21'C / 70'F - 25'C / 77'F being ideal.

-·  Check the resin manufacturer's datasheet/temperature recommendations.
+·  Check the resin manufacturer's datasheet and temperature recommendations as they may have different requirements.

 ·  Not only does the resin have a stated operational temperature to be maintained, but also the FEP.
 If the FEP is too cold, it will not have the proper elasticity and increase the object's peel force - increasing the odds of a failed print 'stuck to the bottom.'
 Operating below the recommended temperature could also make the FEP more prone to damage.
 To ensure proper FEP elasticity is yielded, operate the equipment in an environment of at least 21C / 70'F.